TidyCal hands out a booking link. Fasrad books the meeting.

 Where a booking link stops and an agent starts

-TidyCal does one thing and does it cheaply: it gives you a page where people pick a slot, and the slot lands on your calendar.
-For a $29 lifetime deal that replaces a recurring Calendly bill, that is a genuinely good trade.
-If all you need is a public link under your email signature, you do not need anything more.
+TidyCal does one thing cheaply: it gives you a page where people pick a slot, and the slot lands on your calendar.
+It's a $29 lifetime deal that replaces a recurring Calendly bill.
+If a public link under your email signature is all you need, that's the shape it takes.

 The gap shows up the moment scheduling is a conversation instead of a form.
 Someone emails "can we grab 30 minutes next week?" and now the link is the wrong tool — you have to paste it, they have to open it, pick, and confirm, and half of them never do.
 Fasrad reads that email, looks at your actual calendar, replies with two or three concrete times in plain language, and the moment one is agreed it writes the event to both calendars and logs the contact in your CRM.